-Regardless of course withdrawals, repetitions, or credit hours transferred from another institution, students must achieve "Competent" scorings on all components of an assessment to meet SAP.
+Regardless of course withdrawals, repetitions, or credit hours transferred from another institution, students must achieve at least a grade of 70% or better on all components of an assessment to meet SAP.

+25.2.
 Financial Aid Warning

 Students not meeting SAP during a payment period (semester) will be placed on financial aid warning status.
 Students placed on this status are eligible to receive financial aid for only one payment period.